Aly Renee Amidei

 Christopher M. Walsh

-Christopher joined the ensemble in 2010.
-He made his first Lifeline appearance in the remount of The Mark of Zorro at the Theatre Building.
-Other Lifeline credits include Busman's Honeymoon, Treasure Island, Neverwhere, Watership Down, Hunger, and The Woman in White.
-Recent Chicago credits include The Duchess of Malfi (Strawdog Theatre), Louis Slotin Sonata (A Red Orchid Theatre), Bloody Bess: A Tale of Piracy and Revenge (BackStage Theatre), Journey's End (Griffin Theatre), The Hound of the Baskervilles (City Lit), and Hamlet (The Building Stage).
-Christopher has also worked with A Crew of Patches, a company dedicated to performing Shakespeare for student audiences in the greater Chicago area.
-In 2011, Christopher made his debut as an adaptor with Lifeline's production of The Count of Monte Cristo.
-Christopher is an experienced fight director, having choreographed stage violence for Strawdog Theatre, Signal Ensemble, WildClaw Theatre, The Building Stage, Black Sheep Productions, Steep Theatre, the side project, and Circle Theatre.
-He has also dabbled in directing, most notably with the Rogue 8 live-action comic book series at Rogue Theater.
+Christopher has been a member of the artistic ensemble since 2010.
+He made his first Lifeline appearance in 2008 in the remount of The Mark of Zorro at the Theatre Building (now Stage 773).
+Other Lifeline acting credits include Busman's Honeymoon, Treasure Island, Neverwhere, Watership Down, Hunger, The Woman in White, and The Three Musketeers.
+In 2011, Christopher made his debut as an adaptor with Lifeline's production of The Count of Monte Cristo, followed by The City & The City (2013), and A Tale of Two Cities (2014).
+Other recent acting credits include The Duchess of Malfi (Strawdog Theatre), Louis Slotin Sonata (A Red Orchid Theatre), Bloody Bess: A Tale of Piracy and Revenge (BackStage Theatre), Journey's End (Griffin Theatre), The Hound of the Baskervilles (City Lit), and Hamlet (The Building Stage).
+Christopher was a finalist in WildClaw Theatre's 2013 Deathscribe Radio Horror Festival with his audio script Comparing Notes at the End of the World.
+Christopher is also a member of A Crew of Patches, a company dedicated to performing Shakespeare for student audiences in the greater Chicago area.
+Christopher is an experienced fight director, having choreographed stage violence for The Plagiarists, Strawdog Theatre, Signal Ensemble, WildClaw Theatre, The Building Stage, Black Sheep Productions, Steep Theatre, the side project, and Circle Theatre, among many others.
 Originally from Michigan, Christopher attended Columbia College in Chicago, where he studied acting and fiction writing.
+Keep up with his thrilling adventures at christophermwalsh.com.

 Eric Lane Barnes